GetDKAN/dkan_dataset/modules/dkan_dataset_rest_api/README.md

 Session authentication is enabled by default.
 With session authentication an inital request is made to the user login to requet a session cookie.
 That session cookie is then stored locally and sent with a request in the X-CSRF-Token header to authenticate the request.

 #### Token Authentication
-Token authenticaion can be enabled using the <a href="https://www.drupal.org/project/services_token_access">Services Token Access</a> module.
-This is less secure but is easier for community members to use.
+Token authenticaion is not currently available out of the box.
+However, it can be enabled by adding the <a href="https://www.drupal.org/project/services_token_access">Services Token Access</a> module to your site.
+This is less secure but is easier for community members to use, and may be added to the DKAN distribution in a future release.

 #### Authentication Permissions
 The permissions with which a user is granted depend on the user role.
-User roles and permissions are easily configured in the user administration screen at ``admin/people``.
+User roles and permissions are easily configured in the user administration screen at ``admin/people``, and DKAN comes with a number of pre-configured default roles via the [DKAN Permissions](https://github.com/NuCivic/dkan/tree/7.x-1.x/modules/dkan/dkan_permissions) module.

 ### Examples

-Below you can find examples for the most common use cases.
-We are going to use Session Authentication for this examples.
+Below you can find examples in PHP for the most common use cases, using session authentication.

 #### How to Log In and get the Session Cookie